ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 > [!warning]
 >
 > Warning!
-You have to be sure that your user has the rights to **all the files** in your S3 bucket.
+You have to make sure that your user has the rights to **all the files** in your S3 bucket.
 Otherwise you may encounter permission issues.
-Indeed, even if your user has the rights to your bucket, it is important to indicate the files to which the user can access.
-You can grant access to an object for your user by clicking on the `...` button, and then on `Add a user to my object`.
+Indeed, even if your user has the rights to your bucket, it is important to indicate the files which the user can access.
+You can grant access to an object for your user by clicking on the `...`{.action} button, and then on `Add a user to my object`{.action}.
 >

 #### Using the `ovhai` CLI